jaredhill4/jquery-sticky/README.md

 * `offset` - the distance from the top of the window at which sticky should start
 * `stopper` - an element below the sticky element in the DOM where the element should stop sticking

-At a minimum the component requires a trigger (a button or anchor element with `[data-modal-show="some-modal"]`) and a modal (an element with `[data-modal="some-modal"]`).
-The modal dialog is responsive and uses flexbox for positioning, so it may be easily centered, if desired.

 _Note: This repo is for code review (read-only) purposes.
-The component relies on dependencies that are not not included in this project._
+The plugin relies on dependencies that are not not included in this project._